Mahamat Déby: Military career

+Military ruler of Chad

 After Mahamat's father, Idriss Déby, died at the hands of FACT on 20 April 2021, the military announced that the elected government and National Assembly have been dissolved and that a Transitional Military Council led by Mahamat will lead the nation for 18 months.
 A new charter replaced the Constitution of Chad, making Mahamat the interim President and head of the armed forces.

-Some political actors within Chad have labeled the installing of the transitional military government a "coup", as the constitutional provisions regarding the filling of a presidential vacancy were not followed.
+Some political actors within Chad labeled the installing of the transitional military government a coup, as the constitutional provisions regarding the filling of a presidential vacancy were not followed.
 Namely, according to the constitution, the President of the National Assembly, Haroun Kabadi, should have been named Acting President after president Idriss Déby's death, and an early election called within a period of no less than 45 and no more than 90 days from the time of the vacancy.
-However, one of Chad's main foreign policy allies, France, has defended the development as necessary, citing the "exceptional circumstances" caused by the rebellion.
-Furthermore, the FACT rebels have issued an open threat to the new government, stating that "Chad is not a monarchy" and vowing to continue fighting until they reach N'Djamena and depose Mahamat Déby from power.
+France, one of Chad's main foreign policy allies, defended the development as necessary, citing the "exceptional circumstances" caused by the rebellion.
+The broader international community also supported Déby, seeing him as a stable foothold in the Sahel.
+Déby was welcomed to Washington, D.C., as a part of a summit for African leaders.
+Despite this recognition, FACT rebels have issued an open threat to the new government, stating that "Chad is not a monarchy" and vowing to continue fighting until they reach N'Djamena and depose Mahamat Déby from power.

+National Dialogue

 After initially refusing to negotiate with insurgent groups, Déby softened his stance in August 2021, proposing a national dialogue.
-After his proposal was met with approval by rebel groups, talks between government and rebel representatives started two months later.
-The national dialogue between Déby's government and the opposition was supposed to prepare the country for elections scheduled for the second half of 2022.
-However, those elections were postponed until at least October 2024.
+After his proposal was met with approval by rebel groups, peace talks between government and rebel representatives started two months later.
+These peace talks culminated in the 8 August 2022 peace agreement, signed in Doha, which established a national dialogue between Déby's government and the opposition, intended to prepare the country for elections scheduled for the second half of 2022.
+The peace agreement, though, was rejected by FACT and other opposition groups, as well as by civil society groups, who cited the absence of a guaranteed return to civilian rule.
+This lack of support for the peace agreement led to limited participation in the national dialogue.
+Without major opposition and civilian participation in the national dialogue, it concluded to extend the transition and postpone elections until at least October 2024.
+In March 2023, Déby pardoned 380 jailed FACT members, many of whom were among the 400+ sentenced to life in prison for the death of his father, in an attempt to have the group join peace talks, following their non-participation in the national dialogue.